tokyo0709/BoardGameGeekClientAPI/README.md

 # BoardGameGeekClientAPI

 BoardGameGeekClientAPI is a client api built around the BoardGameGeek XML APIs.
-It should provide a more fluent interface to use when integrating with BGG through .Net apps
+It should provide a more fluent interface to use when integrating with BGG through .Net apps.

 The project is a direct extension of these two applications,